kimakuh/css-styleguide/README.md

 * Consider prefixing custom functions with `x-` or another namespace.
 This helps to avoid any potential to confuse your function with a native CSS function, or to clash with functions from libraries.
+* Consider prefixing custom module-level variables with `x` or another namespace.
+This helps to avoid any potential to confuse your variable with other global variables.
+* Use camelCase syntax for internal variables.
+* Use hyphenated-function-names for SASS functions.
+* Use $mui-hyphenated-variable-name for variables that are exposed to end users.
+* Use mui-hyphenated-function-name for SASS functions that are exposed to end users.

 ```scss
 .selector-1 {